k-karakatsanis/k-karakatsanis.github.io/_pages/about.md

 My work includes
 developing static analysis tools for identifying security vulnerabilities and implementing large-scale systems for collecting and analyzing publicly available data.

-When not working on security challenges, I enjoy cooking, especially Greek and Italian cuisine.